-Once Rebecca had plunged into this college-aged group, I began to notice changes in her.
-After her meetings she always came home bubbling with some great stories about what went on that night.
+Once Rebecca joined this college-aged group, I began to notice changes in her.
+After her meetings she came home bubbling with some great stories about what went on that night.

 She began to open up and shared more of her heart with me; I was relieved and happy.
 One night, after one of her meetings, she told me about the leader of the College Group.
 She said, "He's real, good-looking and a great teacher but he's stuck on himself and that's a BIG turn off."

-After Rebecca had talked to him, she came bounding, down the stairs to inform me that he would be picking her up for the activity that night.
+After Rebecca talked to him, she came bounding down the stairs to inform me that he would be picking her up for the activity that night.
 I asked her how old he was and learned that he was four years older than her which explained the deep masculine voice.

 When the young man came to the door, that evening I was struck by his handsome appearance and playful dancing brown eyes.
 He was very polite, smiled warmly at me and introduced himself.

-As we talked, he told me what the plans were for the college-aged group that night and went on to inform me what time he would be dropping Rebecca off.
-They said goodbye and Rebecca trotted off after him though excited to go, it was evident that she was NOT impressed with him.
+As we talked, he told me about the plans were for the college-aged group that night.
+He went on to inform me what time he would be dropping Rebecca off.
+They said goodbye and Rebecca trotted off after him.
+Though she was excited to go, it was evident that she was NOT impressed with him.

 God Answered Prayer